-Executive Manager Name Summary Curriculum Vitae Mr. Aziz Aluthman Fakhron is Managing Director and CEO of Corodon Croun since Mr. Aziz Aluthman Fakhroo Group Managing Director and CEO Mr. Aziz Aluthman Fakhroo is Managing Director and CEO of Ooredoo Group since November 2020.
-He has been a Board member of Ooredoo Group since 2011.
-Previously, he served as Deputy Undersecretary for Budget, Treasury and Financial affairs at the Ministry of Finance.
-Prior to that, he was the Co-head of Mergers and Acquisitions at Qatar Investment Authority.
-He is also a Board Member at Accor SA since 2015.
-In March 2021, he was appointed as Board member of KATARA Hospitality and member of the Board of Trustees of Qatar Museums.
-In December 2021, he was appointed on the Board of Commissioners of Indosat.
-Mr. Aziz Aluthman Fakhroo holds a Bachelor of Business Administration from ESLSCA University.
-Sheikh Mohammed Bin Abdulla Al Thani Deputy Group CEO Sheikh Mohammed Bin Abdulla Al Thani is Ooredoo's Deputy Group CEO and CEO of Ooredoo Qatar since March 2020.
-He is currently the Chairman of the Board of Directors of Ooredoo Kuwait, Vice Chairma of the Board at Asiacell Iraq and Vice Chairman of the Board at Ooredoo Oman.
-He has extensive experience in communications, digital transformation, finance and accounting, and has held various management positions within Ooredoo since he joined the company in 2009.
-Previously, he was CEO of Ooredoo Kuwait and President Commissioner of Indosat Ooredo leading both companies to reach key milestones and placing them as market leaders.
-He holds a Master's degree in Finance and Accounting from the University of Cardiff, U and a Bachelor's degree in Accounting from Qatar University.
-Mr. Abdulla Ahmad Al Zaman Chief Financial Officer Mr. Abdulla Ahmed Al-Zaman was appointed as Ooredoo Group Chief Finance Officer in March 2021.
-Previously, he was CFO at Ooredoo Qatar since January 2018, after joining the Group in 2013 and holding multiple senior roles including Directorship positions on key Ooredoo international operating companies.
-He is responsible for facilitating organisational accountability and transparency, maintaining a long-term sustainable value for shareholders and other stakeholders.
-Mr. Al-Zaman has over 18 years of highly accomplished broad-based leadership experience, in Telecommunications, Transportation and Oil & Gas industries.
-He holds a bachelor's degree in Finance & Business Administration from California, USA and an EMBA from the University of Hull, UK.
-Sheikh Ali Bin Jabor Al Thani Group Chief Legal, Regulatory Sheikh Ali Bin Jabor Al-Thani is Group Chief Legal, Regulatory & Governance Officer since March 2020. & Governance Officer Most recently, Sheikh Ali was the Group's Chief Corporate Governance Officer from January 2018 until March 2020.
-In his current role, he oversees Ooredoo's global legal activities, policies, and regulator affairs.
-He also advises the Board and Executive Management on all aspects of governance, legal compliance and regulatory frameworks across the group.
-Sheikh Ali joined Ooredoo Group in 2013 and served in a number of roles, including Chief Legal and Regulatory Officer of Ooredoo Qatar.
-He holds a Bachelor's degree in Law.
-Ms. Fatima Sultan Al Kuwari Chief Human Resources Officer Ms. FatimaSultan AlKuwariis Ooredoo Group's Chief Human Resources Officer since April 2021 and the Chairperson of Ooredoo Maldives since December 2021.
-She has over 16 years of professional experience and is the first woman in the history of Ooredoo Kuwait to be appointed as a Board member of the company.
-Ms. Fatima joined Ooredoo in 2006 and served in various senior roles, latest of which was Ooredoo Qatar'sChief Consumer Officer.
-Prior to that, she was Ooredoo's Acting Group Chief Commercial Officer (CCO).
-She holds a B.S. in Computer Science from University of Qatar, an Executive Masters in Leadership from Georgetown University, USA and an MBA from the University of Liverpool in the UK.
+Executive Manager Name Summary Curriculum Vitae Mr. Aziz Aluthman Fakhroo Group Managing Director and CEO Mr. Aziz Aluthman Fakhroo November 2020.
+He has be Previously, he served as De affairs at the Ministry of Fir Prior to that, he was the Co Authority.
+He is also a Boar appointed as Board memb Trustees of Qatar Museum Commissioners of Indosat.
+Mr. Aziz Aluthman Fakhroo ESLSCA University.
+Sheikh Mohammed Bin Abdulla Al Thani Deputy Group CEO Sheikh Mohammed Bin Abo Ooredoo Qatar since March He is currently the Chairma of the Board at Asiacell Irac He has extensive experience accounting, and has held v joined the company in 2000 Previously, he was CEO of Oc leading both companies to He holds a Master's degree and a Bachelor's degree in Mr. Abdulla Ahmad Al Zaman Chief Financial Officer Mr. Abdulla Ahmed Al-Zam March 2021.
+Previously, he was CFO at 0 2013 and holding multiple international operating cor He is responsible for facilit maintaining a long-term su Mr. Al-Zaman has over 18 y experience, in Telecommur He holds a bachelor's degr and an EMBA from the Univ Sheikh Ali Bin Jabor Al Thani Group Chief Legal, Regulatory & Governance Officer Sheikh Ali Bin Jabor Al-Thar since March 2020.
+Most recently, Sheikh Ali w January 2018 until March 2 In his current role, he overs affairs.
+He also advises the governance, legal compliar Sheikh Ali joined Ooredoo Chief Legal and Regulatory He holds a Bachelor's degre Ms. Fatima Sultan Al Kuwari Chief Human Resources Officer Ms. FatimaSultan AlKuwari April 2021 and the Chairpe She has over 16 years of pr Ooredoo Kuwait to be appo Ms. Fatima joined Ooredoo was Ooredoo Qatar'sChief Group Chief Commercial O She holds a B.S. in Comput Leadership from Georgeto Liverpool in the UK.